rugbyprof/5143-Operating-Systems/Assignments/01-A01/README.md

 1. Are on my slack channel: https://griffin-courses.slack.com
 2. Create your repo for this class
 3. Add yourself to the class roster
-4. Make sure your image is on your github repo and changed in your slack profile.
+4. Make sure your image is on your Github repo and changed in your slack profile.

 ### Team Chat